CommunityDragon/awesome-league/README.md

 * [lcu-event-viewer](https://github.com/pipe01/lcu-event-viewer) - View and record events that the LCU sends through websockets.

+* [PoniLCU](https://github.com/Ponita0/PoniLCU) - C# library u can use it to connect to LCU and do different cool things.

 * [lcu-events](https://github.com/Sunney-X/lcu-events) - Cross platform NPM Module to handle websocket events and make API calls to LCU.

 * [LeagueConnect](https://github.com/supergrecko/league-connect) - NPM Module to get the LCU credentials and connect to the websocket.